Transparent WEBP logo appears with black background in email template

 The logo appears with a black background in the received email, specifically on Gmail.

-Is that only a problem in Gmail or other web mail clients or e-mail clients too?kdim95 wrote: ↑04 Apr 2023, 14:03 The website logo appears with a black background if using a WEBP logo with transparent background.
+Is that only a problem in Gmail or other web mail clients or e-mail clients too?

 If it's converted to JPEG, this is done by Gmail, so we don't have any influence on that.
 You can change the default image format to PNG so uploaded files are converted to PNG instead of WEBP but the files will be significantly bigger and the page load time can be much longer for users.
 To do that, add a configuration for "controller/common/media/preview/allowedtypes" and re-order the list of mime-types so PNG comes first here: